Wholly Owned Subsidiary Definition

 - Results are been grouped under the parent company at each balance sheet date.

 - The subsidiary company gets a good brand name by getting acquired by the top brand thus increasing the valuation and the market share of the parent company by acquiring an established player in the market.

 - Building relations with customers and investors become easy if the parent has strong connections in the market.

 - Identification of M&A opportunities in the industry is a tough task.

 - Establishing relationships among vendors, regulators, bankers, investors, lenders take a lot of time since they are unaware of the functioning of the subsidiary.

-- In case of a cross border acquisition, there are many regulatory laws that affect the functioning of the subsidiary.
+- In the case of a cross border acquisition, there are many regulatory laws that affect the functioning of the subsidiary.
 Eg: In the parent company, a particular project might be permissible however in the subsidiary company, the local laws in the country may not permit it.

 - Company operations and cultural differences can be a major concern.